 Moleculer supports several architectures.

-In this version every services are running on the same node.
+In this version, all services are running on the same node.
 So there is no network latency and no transporter module.
-The local call is the fastest.
+The local calls are the fastest.

-This is the well-known microservices architecture when every services are running on an individual nodes and communicates via transporter.
-In this case the network latency is not negligible.
+This is the well-known microservices architecture when all services are running on individual nodes and communicates via transporter.
+In this case, the network latency is not negligible.
 But you can scale your services to avoid faults.

 For example, if the